 In the first decade of the new millennium, the biggest event that caught worldwide attention was the 2008 global financial crisis, which was brought about primarily by ineffective governance, failed surveillance systems, and implementation flaws.
 These problems are mainly intangible in nature.
 Therefore, examining the financial crisis from the viewpoint of intangible asset provides a different perspective from traditional economic approaches.

-National intellectual capital (NIC), mainly consisting of human capital, market capital, process capital, renewal capital, and financial capital, is a valuable intangible asset and a key source of national competitive advantage in today's knowledge economy.
-This booklet looks into the connections between the 2008 global financial crisis and NIC development with a special focus on Austria, Belgium, The Netherlands, and Switzerland.
+National intellectual capital (NIC), mainly consisting of human capital, market capital, process capital, renewal capital, and financial capital is a valuable intangible asset and a key source of national competitive advantage and well-being in today's knowledge economy.
+This booklet looks into the connections between the 2008 global financial crisis and NIC development with a special focus on Argentina, Brazil, Chile, Colombia, Mexico, and Venezuela.
 In addition to the summaries of financial crisis impact, the aftermath, future prospects, and challenges of each individual country, NIC analysis based on data covering 2005-2010 for 48 countries reveal that the higher the NIC, the higher the GDP per capita (ppp).
-Graphical presentations of various types allow for intracountry and inter-country comparisons to position the reported four countries on a world map of NIC-GDP co-development.
+Graphical presentations of various types allow for intra-country and inter-country comparisons to position the reported six countries on a world map of NIC-GDP co-development.
 By looking into tangible economic development along with intangible NIC development, this booklet provides valuable implications for policymakers.

-Keywords Competitiveness • Economic policy • Financial capital • Human capital • Innovation • Intangible assets • Intellectual capital • Knowledge management • Research and development (R&D) • Science and technology policy
+Keywords Competitiveness • Economic policy • Financial capital • Human capital • Innovation • Intangible assets • Intellectual capital • Knowledge management • Research and development (R&D) • Science and technology policy •